 Women Are ‘Bossy’, Men Are ‘Leaders’: How Women In Power Are Perceived Differently To Men

-2018 marked a century since women won the right to vote, but the way we view – and subsequently treat – men and women is still far from equal.
+2018 marked a century since women won the right to vote in the UK (decades behind New Zealand, the first self-governing country in the world where all women had the right to vote by 1893), but the way we view – and subsequently treat – men and women is still far from equal.
 Whether they’re in the office, on a sports pitch or walking the red carpet, powerful women in the workplace continue to be perceived very differently to their male counterparts.

 DJ Martin Solveig sparked outrage at the recent Ballon d’Or awards when he asked inaugural female winner Ada Hegerberg to twerk (she, quite rightly, responded with a curt ‘no’).
 Solveig was quick to apologise, describing his comment as a ‘joke’ – but it’s very likely a joke he’d never have considered presenting to the likes of previous winners Messi or Ronaldo.